davidwych/davidwych.github.io/CV.md

 ## EDUCATION

-### Ph.D. -- Pharmaceutical Sciences -- University of California, Irvine -- 2021
+### Ph.D. -- Pharmacological Sciences -- University of California, Irvine -- 2021

 - **Dissertation**: _Insights into the Modeling of Crystallographic Structure and Disorder from Molecular Dynamics Simulations of Protein Crystals_